mmkal/pgkit/packages/migrator/readme.md

 ## Configuration

-parameters for the `SlonikMigrator` constructor
+parameters for the `SlonikMigrator` constructor:

 | property | description | default value |
 |--------|------------|-------------|